RedTurtle/auslfe.formonline.pfgadapter/README.txt

 Before beeing ready to use the form, you need to choose a place (a Folder, or a Large Folder if you think to manage a lot of requests).

-If you will use multiple PFG with Form Online Adapter, you can also use multiple storage.
+If you will use multiple PFG with Form Online Adapter, you can also use multiple storages.

 It's important to know that: